Mrmayman/quantum-launcher/README.md

 - `ql_instances` - Instance management, updating and launching
 - `ql_mod_manager` - Mod management and installation
 - `ql_servers` - A self-hosted server management system (incomplete)
+### Core components
 - `ql_core` - Core utilities and shared code
+- `ql_reqwest` - A shim (wrapper) around the [reqwest](https://github.com/seanmonstar/reqwest) library, that automatically deals with platform-specific features in the Cargo.toml.
+### Specific-purpose "libraries"
 - `ql_java_handler` - A library to auto-install and provide java runtimes
+- `omniarchive_api` - A web-scraper for getting a list of old Minecraft versions from Omniarchive.
+(TODO: migrate to BetterJSONs to avoid web-scraping)

 ## Brief Overview of the codebase
 The architecture of the launcher is based on the